Key Takeaways:

 ETFs offer a variety of advantages which are –

-As mentioned before, there are many types of ETFs which focus on various securities.
+As mentioned before, there are many types of ETFs that focus on various securities.

 Through investing in an ETF, an investor can diversify their portfolio with multiple securities in one go.